-Description One and a half storey mid terraced house.
-Accommodation Ground Floor: Lounge/Dining Room, Living Room, Kitchen, Utility Room, Sun Room and Bathroom with w.c.
-First/Attic Floor: Bedroom 1 and Bedroom 2.
-Gross internal floor area (m2) 105m2 or thereby.
-Neighbourhood and location The property fronts the main street in the village of Kirkinner, convenient to a limited range of local facilities.
+Description Two storey end terraced house.
+Accommodation Ground Floor: Lounge, Kitchen, Sun Room and Cloakroom with w.c.
+First Floor: Bedroom 1, Bedroom 2 and Bathroom with w.c.
+Gross internal floor area (m2) 75m2 or thoroby Gross internal noor area (III-) 75m2 or thereby.
+Neighbourhood and location The property is situated in an established residential district in the village of Creetown, convenient to a limited range of local facilities.
 The main shopping, social and educational amenities for the area are provided in the neighbouring town of Newton Stewart.
-Age It is estimated that the property was constructed in the late 1800s.
+Age It is estimated that the property was constructed circa 1900.
 Weather Dry and overcast.
 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-There are two shared chimneys of stone pointed and painted construction, with clay pots.
+The chimney projects out from the side elevation, and is of brick roughcast construction with clay pot.
+It would appear that part of the chimney has been taken down in the past.